Unravel-Pranav/Deep-Learning/slp_flower_classification.md

 - **Loss Curve**: A cost function plot shows the model’s loss over each epoch, visualizing the learning process.
 - **Prediction Visualization**: Sample test images are displayed with predicted and actual labels to visually assess model performance.

-This project provides a hands-on understanding of how single-layer perceptrons work, demonstrating a foundational approach to binary image classification.
+This notebook provides a hands-on understanding of how single-layer perceptrons work, demonstrating a foundational approach to binary image classification.